Graduation Convocation Instructions

 Doors will open at 6:45 a.m., and guests must be seated by 7:45 a.m., at which time seats may no longer be saved.
 Family members may not sit in empty graduate seating; only graduates and faculty are allowed in this area.
 Seating for individuals with a wheelchair, walker, or special need will be provided in designated areas.
 Ushers will be at the doors to assist with seating and distribution of programs.

 If a graduate or a guest will need special arrangements due to a disability, please call Education Student Services at (801) 422-3426 and let the secretaries know what the needs are.
 Arrangements must be made no later than the Monday before graduation.

 We ask guests to withhold applause until each group is finished and an invitation to applaud is given.
 To maintain a professional and dignified atmosphere, guests should not whistle or make disruptive noises during the convocation ceremony.

 For those attending the convocation, 750 parking stalls are available in the Y lot directly east of Zion's Bank.
 This lot can be accessed from University Avenue.
 Please carpool with family members, as parking may be limited.

 After the convocation ceremony, a recessional will be led by the dean and followed by faculty and graduates to an open house/reception south of the indoor tennis court.
 Guests are invited to follow the recessional to this location to meet their graduates and enjoy the reception together.
-Refreshments include various cakes and brownies, fruit, and mixed nuts.
+Refreshments include various cakes and brownies, and fruit.